Ayers Rock, Australia

 Uluru (Ayers Rock)

-Sunrise and sunset are the peak viewing times.
-As the light shifts, the rock moves through a range of colors – rust, orange, deep red, purple – that no photograph fully captures.
-The dedicated sunrise and sunset viewing areas on the western side of the park fill quickly, so arrive at least 30 minutes early.
+Sunrise and sunset are the primary spectacle.
+The rock cycles through rust, orange, deep red, and purple as the light angle shifts, and no photograph does the sequence justice.
+The dedicated viewing areas on the western side of the park fill quickly.
+Arriving 30 to 40 minutes before the scheduled time is the minimum; earlier is better.

 Kata Tjuta (The Olgas)